GTBitsOfGood/Liv2BGirl/README.md

 - Navigate to this project in terminal and enter `npm install`
 - Rename `example.env` to `.env` and fill it out with the dev config
 - Run the dev version of this project by entering `npm run dev`

+### Styling
+- By default, this repository uses Next `9.2.0` for styles, which includes native support for global CSS and CSS modules
+- However, this version only allows global css to be in `pages/_app.js`, which can cause issues with external packages
+- If you face this error, the solution is installing `@zeit/next-css` and adding it to `next.config.js`, however you cannot use css modules and global css together with this package (and it defaults to global).